 We do not believe that our sales or operating results have been materially affected by inflation during the periods presented in our financial statements.
-During Fiscal 2016, retail price inflation was less than 1%.
+During Fiscal 2017, cost inflation was approximately 1%.
 During Fiscal

-2017, we anticipate market driven cost inflation to be in the range of 0% to 2%.
+2018, we anticipate market driven cost inflation to be in the range of 0% to 2%.
 Additionally, we may experience increased cost pressure from our suppliers which could have an adverse effect on our gross profit results in the future.